luyadev/luya/docs/guide/cms-layouts.md

 }
 ```

-Links collection variable in Layout
+Links component variable in Layout
 -----------------------------------

-By default the link collection exists in the cmslayout files.
+By default the link component exists in the cmslayout files.

 The below example returns an array containing all links for ***cat => default***, ***language => de*** and ***parent_nav_id =>  0***:
 ```